cookiecutter/cookiecutter/README.rst

   The similarity in name/functionality is a total coincidence that happened independently (subconsciously!).
 They presented a fantastic poster at EuroPython 2013 :)

-  Cookiecutter appears to be mostly compatible with Diecutter; I plan to look into this more and see if I can make them work together.

 * Paste has a create option that creates a skeleton project: http://pythonpaste.org/script/#paster-create